juwara0/ember-frost-object-browser/README.md

 Each button will need to implement:

 * A callback `onActionClick` with the buttonId that correlates to the intended result when the button is clicked
 * A unique text name `text='Delete'`.
-Note the capitalization of the first letter.
 The `text='Delete'` is important in that it has additional functionality implemented for clearing the selectedItems array when a "Delete" button event is clicked.

 Optional button attributes: